 Easier Inspection Of Cracks And Dents On The Fuselage

 Airplanes are regularly inspected for cracks, dents, and any other form of surface damage (for obvious safety reasons).
 Nothing works better than white when it comes to spotting a crack on the surface, as the crack is almost always darker than white.

 Additionally, white also accentuates corrosion marks and oil leak spots (as they leave dark-colored trail).
 Plus, a white plane is easier to spot (visually) in the event of a crash or any other mishap, especially at night, or in a massive body of water.

 Not every reason behind the this obsession with white planes is ‘scientific’, so to speak.
 There are a few other reasons too, which can’t be ignored.

-Painting is Expensive!
+Painting Is Expensive!

 In pecuniary terms, painting an airplane is not like painting a fence.
 It requires a considerable investment, both in terms of money, manpower, and time.
-Painting a regular Boeing Airbus takes anywhere between two and seven days, depending on your budget.
+Painting a regular Airbus takes anywhere between two and seven days, depending on your budget.
 Plus, more paint on the fuselage means more overall weight (you didn’t think that massive amount of paint was weightless, did you?), which effectively translates to higher operating costs.
 As an airline company, you would want to avoid that as much as possible.